zhuangh/CarND-Advanced-Lane-Lines/writeup_zhuang.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image in the function *combined_sobel_gradient_thres*.

-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+Here's examples of my output for this step.

 Test 1
 ![alt text][sobel1]